Based on an original Wurzelmania page by 'Zider Ed' - Paul Gunningham and Frank Blades

 On the band of his rhythm and blues experienced with the Pretty Things, in 1988 Dave was invited to join the ever-changing line-up of Stan Webb's Chicken Shack.
 He remained part of the band until 1990, and was the bass layer on the band's live album Simply Live recorded in Hamburg, Germany entitled but I have confirmation whether Dave was on that recording and released in 1989.

 And after all that, Dave was invited to join The Wurzels.
 One of his first jobs was the live recording which became 'Mendip Magic'.
 He also appears on the 'The Wurzels Live' album.
-I have little information about his time with the band, suffice to say that Dave left The Wurzels in November 2002, and still lives in the West Country.
+He left The Wurzels in November 2002.

 Dave Wintour's recorded works include: